Peggy McIntosh: Invisible knapsack

+Rocky Mountain Women's Institute

+McIntosh co-founded the Rocky Mountain Women's Institute with Nancy K. Hill in 1976.
+The organization disbanded in 2009.
+The Denver Public Library has material from this group in their archives.

 SEED Project

 McIntosh founded the National SEED Project on Inclusive Curriculum ("Seeking Educational Equity & Diversity") in 1986.
 Emily Style, as founding co-director, partnered with McIntosh for the SEED Project's first twenty-five years.
 From 2001 until 2011, Brenda Flyswithhawks joined them as the third co-director.
 SEED has become the largest peer-led faculty development project for educators in the US.
 McIntosh believed that teachers were capable of being the leaders of their own adult development with regard to teaching equitably and inclusively.
 Monthly peer-led SEED seminars are designed as round-table testimonies about teachers' past and present experiences in life and in schooling.
+This is a teaching technique McIntosh coined as Serial Testimony, which she developed after realizing that systems of power had taught her to ignore or downplay the experiences of others in order to elevate herself in society.
+Participants would tell their story one by one in a set time interval without any questions from others.
+Instead of being told what is correct, she wanted participants to teach each other by telling each other about their own life experiences within the context of the material.
+Connecting what has happened to them and others with the subject material increases interest in learning and helps them see how they relate to society.

 Seminar members, including parents and community members, become more aware of their experiences of systemic oppression associated with their gender, race, class, and sexual orientation, inside and outside of the structures of schooling.
 The SEED discussions help teachers to develop ways of implementing gender-fair and globally-informed curricula for their students.

 Since the first SEED Project meeting in 1987, SEED has trained 2,200 K-16 teachers in 40 US states and 14 other countries, indirectly impacting millions of students.
 The SEED Project has been funded by private donors, local school support, and 15 foundations, including the W. K. Kellogg Foundation.
 In 2011, McIntosh stepped down as the project's co-director.